Rudresh07/RecipeEase/README.md

 # RecipeEase

-RecipeEase is an Android application that allows users to discover and share recipes.
+RecipeEase is an smart AI integrated Android Application that allows users to discover and share recipes.
 Users can create an account, log in, and explore a variety of recipes fetched from an API.
 They can also upload their own recipes, which are stored in Firestore for others to see.
 Additionally, the app features a unique functionality powered by Gemini, which generates recipes based on the ingredients provided by the user.

 ## Features